An independent research database No paid placement · No referral fees

 is two trades in one truck.

 Aircon install needs both a refrigeration ticket and an electrical licence.
 One person can hold both, or two trades can come to site — but the work needs both.
-The cowboy install does the refrigeration without the electrical, or the other way around, and you find out the day the warranty claim gets denied.
+The high-risk operator install does the refrigeration without the electrical, or the other way around, and you find out the day the warranty claim gets denied.
 Undersizing is the second trap: the cheap quote on a 3-bedroom is almost always under-sized for the actual heat load, and you spend the next decade running it at full throttle.

 2